sam6akj/yiu/README.md

 The Browse Page consists of 5 main sections:

 ***1) Header, which includes:***
-- Logo:
+- **Logo**: Clicking the logo redirects you to the home page.
-it redirects you to the home page whenever you click it.
+- **Categories Links**:

-- Categories Links:
+  - The page defaults to showing **all movies**.
-It shows the movies of a specific category when you click on it, for example, if you click on the films link it will be active and the browse page will show only the films.
-And if you click on the series link it will be active and the browse page will show only the series.
+  - Clicking on the **Movies** button displays movie-related content.

-- Featured Movie Title & Description:
+  - Clicking on the **TV Shows** button displays TV show-related content.
-It shows the title and description of the featured movie.
+  - The active category will be highlighted.

-- Play Button:
+- **Featured Movie Title & Description**: Displays the title and description of the featured movie.
-it shows the video player to play the movie.
+- **Play Button**: Clicking this shows the video player to play the selected movie or TV show.

 ***2) Movies Slides:***